From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 30. Killary’s World of Adventures

-Some of the exciting stuff you can get up to at the centre is climbing a high ropes course, archery combat, gorge walking, water skiing, electric orienteering and rock climbing.
+Activities include a high ropes course, archery combat, gorge walking, water skiing, electric orienteering and rock climbing.

-More info: Killary Adventure
+More info: Killary Adventure Centre

 31. Chase Waterfalls